CodingItWrong/codingitwrong.com/_drafts/the-fourth-developer.md

 - We’re talking about multiple developers on a single codebase where any developer can work in any area of the code.
 No siloing by programming language or feature.
 - All developers on the team have the same skill level and are fully onboarded onto the project.
 - Developers create a feature branch working solo, then open a PR, which is reviewed by one other developer.
+All developers perform code reviews.

 In this scenario, then the amount of useful code delivered increases linearly with the number of developers.
 Two developers deliver two units of code, three deliver three, etc. The amount of time needed for PR review doesn’t increase, because no matter how many developers you have, if each one reviews just one other developer’s code, everyone gets a review.
 (I don’t include the one-developer case in this list because one developer isn’t doing any code review, so they have more time to write code and their output isn’t directly comparable.)